Zagrios/bs-manager/README.md

 <div>
     <h2><b>One Click</b></h2>
     <span>
         The "One-Click" feature of <a href="https://github.com/Zagrios/bs-manager">BSManager</a> is an incredibly convenient feature for Beat Saber users.
-It allows for easy and quick installation of models,maps and playlist for all existing versions of Beat Saber.
-With this system, you will no longer need to spend hours manually installing models for each specific version of Beat Saber.
-All you need is one simple click to install models on all versions of Beat Saber you own.
+It allows easy and quick installation of models, maps and playlists for all versions of Beat Saber you own.
     </span>
 </div>
 <br>